Altermagnetism in quasicrystals

 Figures~\ref{fig_12}(c)-\ref{fig_12}(e) and \ref{fig_12}(g)-\ref{fig_12}(h) present the spectral functions and transport properties of the Stampfli-tiling system, respectively.
 Due to the underlying $C_{12}$ symmetry, the spin-up and spin-down components of the spectra and transport response are related by a twelve-fold rotation.
 As a result, their differences, i.e., $A_{\uparrow}(\bm{p}) - A_{\downarrow}(\bm{p})$ and $\sigma_{\uparrow} - \sigma_{\downarrow}$, exhibit antisymmetric behavior under $C_{12}$ rotations, changing sign upon a $\pi/6$ rotation.
 These signatures establish the presence of a $C_{12}T$ protected $i$-wave altermagnetic phase in this quasicrystal.

-{\emph{Conclusion}.}---We have extended the concept of altermagnetism to quasicrystals, demonstrating that their unique high-fold rotational symmetries, forbidden in periodic crystals, can protect novel altermagnetic phases.
+{\emph{Conclusion and Discussion}.}---We have extended the concept of altermagnetism to quasicrystals, demonstrating that their unique higher-fold rotational symmetries, incompatible with translational periodicity, can protect novel altermagnetic phases.
 By calculating symmetry-protected spectral textures and transport features, we have identified clear experimental signatures.
 The characteristic spectral textures are directly accessible via spin-resolved ARPES, and the anisotropic transport signatures can be probed using multi-tip STM.

-The proposed detection schemes provide a realistic route toward observing and confirming these exotic altermagnetic phases in quasicrystals.
+We acknowledge that resolving these nodal structures via spin-ARPES or double-tip STM represents a significant challenge with current techniques applied to solid-state quasicrystals~\cite{Lv2019NRP,Sobota2021RMP,Wang2024MST,sdongFeSb2,Nakaprb,shao2021spin,ifmmode2022Giant,Fernandestoplogical,zhang2024prl,Zhou2024PRL}.
+However, the identification of candidate materials like Au-In-Eu provides a clear motivation for future spectroscopic efforts.
+Furthermore, the predicted phases may be simulated in highly tunable platforms, such as optical quasicrystals for ultracold atoms~\cite{Jagannathan2013EPL,Viebahn2019PRL} or moir\'{e} quasicrystals~\cite{Uri2023Nature,LiYX2024Nature}, where the specific orbital-dependent interactions can be engineered directly.

+The proposed mechanism is experimentally motivated by two developments.
+First, transition-metal quasicrystals and approximants~\cite{Jiang1991PRL} provide quasiperiodic environments in which orbital doublets and direction-dependent hopping textures may arise.
+Second, the recent observation of long-range antiferromagnetic order in Au$_{56}$In$_{28.5}$Eu$_{15.5}$~\cite{Tamura2025NatPhys} demonstrates that coherent magnetic order can be stabilized on quasiperiodic lattices.
+These results suggest that quasicrystalline magnets are promising systems in which to search for altermagnetic spin splitting, while a fully material-specific microscopic model remains a subject for future work.